v6ak/qubes-vm-autoshutdown/README.md

 Yes, some parts of the script are hacky, especially the function qvm-ls-running.
 These parts might fail in some special conditions.

+### Paused VMs

+Paused VMs were not considered in the development.
+There is however probably no reason why they can't be supported.
+The X11 check should be possible on paused VMs, too.
+The blacklist is even simpler.
+But some custom checks might require some qvm-run call and so on.

+When this script seems to work well on running VMs, paused VMs might be considered.

 ## License

 WTFPL, without any warranty.